 Data Engineer

-Our client, a leading organisation within the Financial Services space, is seeking a talented Data Engineer to join their high-performing team.
-This is an exciting opportunity for a skilled data professional to play a critical role in modernising legacy platforms, delivering robust data solutions, and contributing to business-wide insight initiatives.
+This role, with a leading organisation within the Financial Services space, is for a Data Engineer to join a high-performing team.
+This is an exciting opportunity to modernise legacy platforms, deliver robust data solutions, and contribute to business-wide insight initiatives.

 • Design, build, and maintain high-performance data pipelines and APIs.